 Below are the current collaborative web sites of the MCH Training Grantee Network.
 The MCH Training Grantee Network provides grantees of the HRSA/MCHB Training Program with technical support and services including web development, collaboration tools, and technical assistance.
 Our project is designed to meet these needs by creating a family of grantee-group oriented web sites as requested and time-permitting.
-In addition to creating these group-specific web sites, we also provide a number of services including, eLearning systems, email discussion groups (aka listservs), discussion forums, and other collaboration tools.
+In addition to creating these group-specific web sites, we also provide targeted technical assistance for grantees.
 Visit the MCH Training Grantee Network for additional information.

 MCH Training Grantee Network